Unitouch Studio

 The challenge of creating Unitouch Studio was quite complex.
 There was a need for a tool that allowed “animating” haptic effects.

-Basically, there was a need for a haptic spatializer and sequencer.
+Basically, there was a need for a haptic sequencer and spatializer that displayed how the haptic effect changes in time.

 Animated image showcasing the spatialization effects in Unitouch Studio